 - Never leave your system in the system-administration (s) run level any longer than necessary.
 Shutdown does not self-audit, and it turns auditing off. - Do not physically write-protect a mounted file system, since this prevents syncer from updating the hard disk. - Complete the shutdown before taking offline any disk drives or other peripherals.
 Do not take a disk offline without syncing and unmounting the file system on the disk. - If the computer is halted and the last command involving output to the file system was not a reboot or shutdown, a superblock might be corrupted.
 The fsck program can be used to detect superblock inconsistency.
-See the fsck(1m) manual page in the HP-UX Reference, the section on file system implementation in the HP-UX System Administration Concepts, and Chapter 6, on file system problems in Troubleshooting HP-UX Systems.
+See the fsck(1M) manual page in HP-UX Reference, Chapter 8, "HFS File System" in How HP-UX Works: Concepts for the System Administrator, and Chapter 6, "File System Problems" in Solving HP-UX Problems.